Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 const response = githubAPI("post", "/repos/zhgchgli0718/ios-project-for-github-action-ci-cd-demo/actions/workflows/CD-Job.yml/dispatches", payload);

-return {"ok": true, "message": `Packaging request sent successfully!<br/>Corresponding branch: <strong>${object.branch}</strong><br/>Version number: <strong>${object.buildNumber}</strong>`};
+return {"ok": true, "message": `Packaging request sent successfully!<br/>Branch: <strong>${object.branch}</strong><br/>Build Number: <strong>${object.buildNumber}</strong>`};

 } catch (error) {

-return {"ok": false, "message": "An error occurred: " + error.message};
+return {"ok": false, "message": "An error occurred: "+error.message};

 }